 Need some charcuterie board ideas?
 With the right balance of flavors, and textures, and the overall feel, there’s a lot to think about when creating a charcuterie platter.
 We’ll give you some ideas, tips and tricks to master the art of assembling snacks, cheese, and other one-biters in an impressive charcuterie board.
 We’re also talking about tasty flavor combinations.

-Hello my friends.
+Hello, my friends.
 If you’re putting together a dinner party, a get-together with friends and family, or a nice romantic supper at home, you know you need to have some sort of finger food to get things started.
-We have learned a few cheese and charcuterie board ideas throughout the years, and we want to share those with you along with some easy-to-follow thoughts for an impressive charcuterie board.
+We have learned a few cheese and charcuterie board ideas throughout the years, and we want to share those with you along with some easy-to-follow thoughts for impressive charcuterie boards.

 So where to start?

 Before you start planning your charcuterie board shopping list, you first need to ask yourself the following questions: